ernestobaezf/ltoolkit/README.md

 The *Unit of Work* as the entry point to use the repository has a method `UnitOfWork::getRepository($entityClass)`.
 This is based in a repository finder that discovers repositories related to an entity following the rules below:

-1. Returns the repository mapped to the entity in the `config.packages.core.repository_map`.
+1. Returns the repository mapped to the entity in the `config.LToolkit.repository_map`.
 If there is a mapping declared and the associated repository does not exist then an exception is thrown.

 2. If there is not mapping like in the first step then it returns the associated repository (following the naming convention)